Ben Wilkerson: New York Jets

 Wilkerson was hired on March 7, 2022, by the New York Jets to be their assistant offensive line coach.

+On January 29, 2025, Wilkerson and the Jets parted ways.

+Cleveland Browns

+On February 15, 2025, the Cleveland Browns hired Wilkerson to serve as their assistant offensive line coach.

 Personal life

 Wilkerson and his wife, Angi, have four children, Brianna, Isabella, Jordan, and Benjamin ll.